Alzheimer Disease and Genetics

 Joining and sharing these studies will help researchers around the country in the fight

-against AD.
+against Alzheimer disease.
 If you qualify to participate, you will do a two-hour interview on your memory, health, and family history.
 We will then do a small blood draw.
 This can be done in the comfort of your home, or you can meet with us on campus.
 At the end, you’ll get a gift card in appreciation!

 Follow us on Facebook!
 Hear about upcoming events, get study updates, and learn about community resources.